Blog - Commercial

-When considering renting a commercial office, there are a number of factors to be taken into account…
+When considering renting an office, there are a number of factors to be taken into account.

-If you are far from your client base this will no doubt act as a deterrent when it is time for them to come in for a meeting or catch up.
+If you are too far from your client base this will no doubt act as a deterrent when it is time for them to come in for a meeting or catch up.
 And if you have just spent a large amount of money setting up a new office with the idea in mind that it will be customer facing, it may well have been in vain.
 As more services become available in local areas, people are less willing to travel long distances.
 Making it easy for your customers to reach you is imperative.

-The same can be said for your staff and the choice of location.
-An important consideration in Sydney is proximity to public transport.
+Your choice of location will also affect your staff.
 It is highly advisable to be on or close to a train or bus line.
-This will also help when attracting quality staff.
-If your office is off the beaten track then it will make it harder to appeal as well as and retain them.
+This will also help to attract quality staff.
+If your office is off the beaten track then it will make it harder to appeal to new talent as well as to retain them.

 Yes.
 It comes second to location.

 Size is determined on a few elements, the main one is the number of staff members you have.
 The industry rule of thumb is approximately 10m2 per person.
 This number takes into account a small reception, a small meeting room and utilities.
 Therefore, if you have ten staff it is likely you will require at least 100m2.

 There are of course some variables to this.
 If you require a large boardroom, breakout areas, multiple offices, kitchen etc. then your size requirements will increase.